SQL Injection and How to Avoid It

 Where $username and $password are replaced by the values the user has entered on the screen.

 In this case, we allowed the user to write some texts that will be sent to the database without any verification.
-Given the case of a malicious user, he could write in the password field the string below:
+Given the case of a malicious user, he could write in the password field

-In this case, the resulting query will be as follows:
+and in this case, the resulting query will be as follows:

 where username='admin' and password=''or '1'='1';